dolthub/docs/content/reference/sql/version-control/dolt-sql-procedures.md

 ## `DOLT_REMOTE()`

 Adds a remote for a database at given url, or removes an existing remote with its remote-tracking branches and configuration settings.
-Works exactly like [`dolt remote` command](../../cli.md#dolt-remote) on the CLI, and takes the same arguments except for listing remotes.
+Similar to [`dolt remote` command](../../cli.md#dolt-remote) on the CLI, with the exception of cloud provider flags.
 To list existing remotes, use the [`dolt_remotes` system table](./dolt-system-tables.md#dolt_remotes).

 ```sql
 CALL DOLT_REMOTE('add','remote_name','remote_url');
 CALL DOLT_REMOTE('remove','existing_remote_name');
 ```

-### Options

-`--aws-region=<region>`: Specify a cloud provider region associated with this remote.

-`--aws-creds-type=<creds-type>`: Specify a credential type.
-Valid options are role, env, and file.

-`--aws-creds-file=<file>`: Specify an AWS credentials file.

-`--aws-creds-profile=<profile>`: Specify an AWS profile to use.

 ### Example